 Lamprey distribution information is currently being gathered by several tribes, agencies, and non-profits (e.g., environmental DNA (eDNA) sampling, occupancy sampling, and spawning data) in western Washington tributaries.
 Existing lamprey distribution and occupancy information are primarily based upon anecdotal observations or collected incidentally while monitoring for salmonid species.
 Most lamprey data on the Washington Coast has been collected through WDFW's Spawning Ground Surveys (SGS, https://data.wa.gov/Natural-Resources-Environment/WDFW-SGS/idwx-fext), which are conducted for steelhead during the winter and spring (typically January-June).
 This timing broadly overlaps with Pacific Lamprey spawning timeframes, though in most watersheds, Pacific Lamprey continue to spawn into the summer months after steelhead spawning and associated surveys have concluded; therefore, the distribution information and the population estimate are likely underestimate for the entire RMU.
 WDFW has collected consistent data since 2006 in Willapa Bay, Grays Harbor, Lower Chehalis, and Upper Chehalis.
-The Olympic National Park has also collected lamprey spawning in the Hoh-Quillavute and Queets-Quinault watersheds.
+The Olympic National Park has also collected lamprey spawning data in the Hoh-Quillayute and Queets-Quinault watersheds.
 Other data sources included observations reported through WDFW's Scientific Collection Permit process, observations submitted by tribes, agencies, and other entities to PLCI, as well as eDNA samples collected by various projects.
-There have been significant eDNA samples collected in the Lower and Upper Chehalis Basins through WDFW, which have also been used to expand the distribution information.
+There have been significant eDNA samples collected in the Lower and Upper Chehalis Basins by WDFW, which have also been used to expand the distribution information.
+Additionally, in 2023 eDNA samples were collected in the Grays Harbor, Hoh-Quillayute, and Queets Quinault watersheds by WDFW and USFS on USFS land.
+Results from this monitoring will be available Spring 2024.

 From 2017 to 2021, the known distribution increased by 42% from 1352 sq/km to 1926 sq/km.
-Especially significant gains in collating distribution data were made in Grays Harbor and the Hoh-
+Especially significant gains in collating distribution data were made in Grays Harbor and the Hoh-Quillayute.

-Quillayute.
 However, even after compiling new data, this updated distribution only represents roughly 16% of the estimated historic Pacific Lamprey extent for the RMU.
-Portions of the basins may be currently inaccessible to Pacific Lamprey caused by habitat fragmentation, including barriers that exist for lamprey but not for salmonids.
-Additionally, there are still locations and sampling efforts that are not explicitly include lamprey in surveys.
-Expanding these efforts into the future would identify more areas of occupancy as well as lamprey specific barriers.
+Portions of the basins may be currently inaccessible to Pacific Lamprey due to habitat fragmentation, including barriers that exist for lamprey but not for salmonids.
+Additionally, there are still locations where no data exists and sampling efforts that are not explicitly include lamprey in surveys.
+Expanding efforts to include lamprey data collection would identify more areas of occupancy as well as lamprey specific barriers.